deepset-ai/haystack-integrations/integrations/pgvector-documentstore.md

   - [License](#license)

 ## Installation
-pgvector is an extension for PostgreSQL that adds support for vector similarity search.
+`pgvector` is an extension for PostgreSQL that adds support for vector similarity search.

-To quickly setup a PostgreSQL database with pgvector, you can use Docker:
+To quickly set up a PostgreSQL database with pgvector, you can use Docker:
 ```bash
 docker run -d -p 5432:5432 -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=postgres ankane/pgvector
 ```